Here's Where Each Illinois Region Stands on Coronavirus Metrics

 Region 8 –

-Region 8, comprised of again just two counties, has seen a decrease in positvity rates over the past week, but rose 0.2% from one day before Wednesday to 14.8%.
+Region 8's positivity rate, comprised of again just two counties, remained steady at 14.5% Friday, which is still the lowest the region has seen over the past two weeks.

-Hospitalization rates remain the highest in the state in Region 8, reporting 60 as of Wednesday.
-ICU bed availability is at 23% and hospital beds at 17%, which is below the 20% threshold.
+Hospitalization rates remain the third in the state in Region 8, reporting 58 as of Friday.
+ICU bed availability is at 19% and hospital beds at 17%, both of which are below the 20% threshold.

 Counties in Region 8 include DuPage and Kane.